jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 ### 1. Typhoon activity is highly seasonal.
 Most typhoons occur between June and November, which aligns with the Philippines’ wet season, peaking around August to October.

+### 2. Yearly typhoon counts remain relatively stable.
+From 2014 to 2024, the total number of typhoons per year fluctuates slightly but shows no strong upward or downward trend overall.